+What are you still waiting for, go immediately to casino geburtstagsbonus ohne einzahlung now is the time to start playing and winning!
 These four little questions reveal a lot about your spiritual health.
 The first question isn’t some search for mystical union with the divine; it’s a matter of opening a book.
 Dust off the cover of that old Bible on your bookshelf (or buried somewhere in your night stand), crack open the binding, and start reading.
 The words you’re reading are the words of God.
 The voice you hear is the voice of God.
 Regularly hearing the voice of God is a matter of regularly reading Scripture.
 In the divine-human dialogue, that’s God’s piece.

 The other piece of the dialogue is what the second question addresses.
 God speaks to you in Scripture.
 Do you speak back?
 That’s prayer.
 Prayer is nothing more than your speech to God.
 Vibrate your vocal chords.
 Open the rusty box that encloses your heart, and pour yourself out before God.
 He’s listening.
 Always.
 And he wants to hear from you.

 But part of having a dialogue with God means that you search for implications of the dialogue.
 In other words, you search for ways in which God might be answering your prayers.
 (I recommend Paul Miller’s The Praying Life if you haven’t already read it.)
 Don’t ask or plead or rejoice or lament and then walk away.
 Be intentional about searching for the ways God is working in your life.
 Because he is working.
 We’re just too ignorant or apathetic to notice.